-As an NWACC student or employee, you may seek personal counseling services for a myriad of reasons, such as assistance with dealing with college life, cultural shock, depression, anxiety, anger, substance use and abuse, relationship challenges, etc.
+As an NWACC student or employee, you can seek free personal counseling services at the college for a myriad of reasons, such as assistance with general mental health counseling, career counseling, domestic abuse, sexual assault, substance abuse and recovery support, community resource assistance and more.

-Counselors at NWACC's Counseling & Wellness Center are trained to be supportive, relate to others and be sensitive to your background and life experience.
-Counseling can offer you an ear to listen, and help you learn how to address issues and how to manage and cope with symptoms.
+Counselors at NWACC's Dale Montgomery Counseling & Wellness Center are trained to be supportive, relate to others and be sensitive to your background and life experience.
+Counseling can offer a safe, non-judgmental place to process emotions, learn how to address issues, and how to manage and cope with varying life circumstances.

 Please note: Our counselors do not prescribe medication, nor provide medication management.

 To make an appointment or request more information about counseling services, please use the button below to email the center.

 View the video below to hear counselors Meagan and Quinn explain NWACC’s Counseling and Wellness Center's services and how they can help you be mentally and emotionally well.

 View the frequently asked questions and answers below to learn more about NWACC's counseling services for students and employees.